-E. PRINCIPAL INVESTIGATORS (P.I.), LABORATORY OR TECHNICAL SUPERVISORS
+PRINCIPAL INVESTIGATORS (PI), LABORATORY OR TECHNICAL SUPERVISORS

-Principal Investigators (P.I.), Laboratory or Technical Supervisors will:
+Principal Investigators (PI), Laboratory or Technical Supervisors will:

 - 1. Enforce all UTSA standard operating procedures (SOP's) and policies regarding chemicals and other relevant equipment within their laboratory space or work area. - 2.
 Develop lab specific safety procedures or protocols for the safe use, storage and disposal of chemicals in their laboratory. - 3.
 Determine whom within their laboratory needs chemical hygiene and hazard communication training, and ensure laboratory personnel to include staff, students, volunteers and visiting researchers have been properly trained to work safely within their laboratory or work area. - 4.
-Keep a written record of pertinent training classes, lectures, hands-on training, hazard communication training with dates, times and appropriate signatures on file. - 5.
-Ensure that new staff attends mandatory Hazard Communication and Laboratory Safety Training and/or Hazardous Waste Generator's Courses as appropriate to their work and offered by EHSRM and the Lab Safety Division prior to direct contact with hazardous chemicals or toxins.
+Keep a written record of pertinent training classes, lectures, hands-on training, hazard communication training with dates, times and appropriate signatures on file. - Ensure that new lab personnel attend mandatory Hazard Communication and Laboratory Safety Training and/or Hazardous Waste Generator's Courses as appropriate to their work prior to direct contact with hazardous chemicals or toxins.
 For questions on mandatory and relevant training courses please contact Laboratory Safety Division personnel. - 6.
-Advise the Lab Safety Division of any significant protocol changes and prior to bringing new hazardous chemical(s) onto campus.
+Advise the Lab Safety Division of any significant protocol changes prior to bringing new hazardous chemical(s) onto campus.
 Some chemicals, biologicals and equipment require approval prior to ordering.
-See Appendix I Hazardous Materials Requiring Institutional Approval. - 7.
-Immediately report any exposures, spills, thefts or other incidents, resulting in injury to personnel or damage to property or equipment, involving chemicals to the Laboratory Safety Division for investigation or assistance. - 8.
-Notify the Laboratory Safety Division and any relevant committee (CSC, LSC, etc.) of any significant protocol changes and prior to bringing new hazardous materials, chemicals and/or equipment) onto UTSA property.
-Provide the Laboratory Safety Division with an updated and verified chemical inventory of each laboratory or work area with chemicals at least annually.
-CAS numbers and unabbreviated chemical name must be used for identification.
-Additionally, the maximum quantity of each chemical on hand, at the time of submission, must be provided.
+See Appendix I Hazardous Materials Requiring Institutional Approval.

-9. Report any plans to remodel or alter UTSA facilities (Refer to HOP 8.3 - Remodeling and/or Alterations to University Facilities) to Facilities, EHSRM, and LSD to obtain permission before proceeding.
+- 7. Immediately report any exposures, spills, thefts, or other incidents resulting in injury to personnel or damage to property or equipment and involving chemicals to the Laboratory Safety Division for investigation or assistance. - 8.
+Notify the Laboratory Safety Division and any relevant committee (CSC, etc.; see emergency contact list on page 2) of any significant protocol changes and prior to bringing new hazardous materials, chemicals and/or equipment) onto UTSA property.
+Maintain the laboratory Chemical Inventory as detailed in Chemtracker (BioRAFT).
+New chemicals should be tagged with a code and the inventory updated.
+Accordingly, chemicals that have been used must be removed from the inventory - 9.
+Report any plans to remodel or alter UTSA facilities (Refer to HOP 8.3 Remodeling and/or Alterations to University Facilities) to Facilities, and LSD to obtain permission before proceeding.
+LSD will provide guidance in safe removal and temporary storage of hazardous materials and chemicals.

-F. LABORATORY PERSONNEL
+LABORATORY PERSONNEL

-This group includes all persons present in a laboratory space excluding EHSRM/LSD personnel and Principal Investigators.
+This group includes all persons present in a laboratory space excluding LSD personnel and Principal Investigators.
 Laboratory staff includes, but is not limited to, undergraduate/graduate students, UTSA employees, visiting scholars, and volunteers.